-Remove the final gear oil level check bolt, and then check the oil level in the final gear case.
+- 1. Place the ATV on a level surface. - Remove the final gear oil level check bolt and its gasket, and then check the oil level in the final gear case.
 The oil level should be at the brim of the check hole.

 - 1. Final gear oil

+- 2. Gasket

-- 2. Final gear oil level check bolt
+- 3. Final gear oil level check bolt

-- 3. Correct oil level
+- 4. Correct oil level

-- If the oil is below the brim of the check hole, remove the final gear oil filler bolt, and then add sufficient oil of the recommended type to raise it to the correct level.
+- If the oil is below the brim of the check hole, remove the final gear oil filler bolt and its gasket, and then add sufficient oil of the recommended type to raise it to the correct level.

-- 1. Final gear oil filler bolt - 4.
-Install the oil level check bolt and oil filler bolt, and then tighten them to the specified torques.
+- 1. Final gear oil filler bolt - 2.
+Gasket - 4.
+Check the gaskets for damage, and replace them if necessary. - 5.
+Install the oil level check bolt, the oil filler bolt and their gasket, and then tighten the bolts to the specified torques.